 SECTION 5.
 ORDER OF BUSINESS.
 The order of business at the annual meeting and special meetings of the Club and at regular meetings of the Board of Directors shall be:

 SECTION 6.
 REGULAR MEETING OF THE BOARD OF DIRECTORS.
-Regular meeting of the Board of Directors shall be held the third week of every odd numbered month of the year commencing with January.
+Regular meeting of the Board of Directors shall be held the third week of every month of the year commencing with January.
 Dates of future meeting may be altered in the adjournment motion of any given meeting.
 Any Board of Directors meeting may take place by means of electronic communications, whereby all persons participating in the meeting can receive all communications taking place and can communicate with each other at the same time.
 Participation in any such meeting shall constitute attendance in person at such meeting.
 Attendance by electronic communications shall only be utilized when physical attendance is not possible.

 SECTION 7.
 SPECIAL BOARD OF DIRECTORS MEETINGS.
 Special meetings of the Board of Directors may be called at any time by the Commodore, or upon written request of two or more directors addressed to the Secretary of the Club.